i2p/i2p.www/i2p2www/blog/2015/05/25/Toronto-Meetup.draft.rst

 {% trans -%}
-The meetup couldn't have been arranged without our friends at `Toronto Crypto <https://torontocrypto.org/>`_ which have been helping us organize the event, and our friends at `Hacklab <https://hacklab.to/>`_ which are providing us with a space.
+The meetup couldn't have been arranged without our friends at `Toronto Crypto <https://torontocrypto.org/>`_ which have been helping us organize the event, and our friends at `Hacklab <https://hacklab.to/>`_ which are providing us with a very nice space.
 {%- endtrans %}

 {% trans -%}